-Finally, yet importantly, according to the students, using feedback can lead to several drawbacks and some of them even refuse to get it unless it is given at the right time in a right manner.
+Finally yet importantly, according to the students, using feedback can lead to several drawbacks and some of them even refuse getting it unless it is given on the right time with a right manner.
 To be specific, as mentioned above, giving sudden or too much feedback can interrupt the conversation making the students usually annoyed and distracted.
 Furthermore, feedback should be given in a well-mannered way to avoid embarrassment, which can negatively affect the students' motivation.